A visa is required. We can assist in processing this document.

 - Your entry must not violate the security and national welfare of anyone in Kenya

-Once issued, an e-Visa to Kenya is valid for 3 months before you travel.
-Once you present yourself to immigration control at the port of entry, you may be issued with a stay period not exceeding 90 days, which may be renewed for a further 90 days at the immigration headquarters.
-The maximum number of days a visitor may stay in Kenya is 90.
+Once issued, an e-Visa to Kenya is valid for 90 days after today.
+Once you present yourself to immigration control at the port of entry, you may be issued with a stay period not exceeding 90 days Total , which may be renewed for a further 90 days Total at the immigration headquarters.
+The maximum number of days a visitor may stay in Kenya is 90 days Total.

 - Fill in a simple online form (You need a scanned copy of your passport, digital photo to upload and proof of travel, such as a flight ticket).

 - Complete the online payment with a Credit Card/Paypal.

 - Check your application online after applying for a Visa.
-Our online application is a quick Kenya visa application form to obtain your e-Visa within 72 hours.
+Our online application is a quick Kenya visa application form to obtain your e-Visa.